 Keeping your details and whereabouts restricted can be difficult especially if you use social media to share information or photos.
-To try and avoid unintended sharing of information about you on social media for example.
-Facebook.
-Instagram or Snapchat you could:
+To try and avoid unintended sharing of information about yourself on social media, e.g. Facebook, Instagram or Snapchat, you could:

-- · Switch off any location settings in your phone.
-Ipad or any other device that you use to photograph, make calls or send messages - · Ensure your privacy settings are set appropriately on Facebook so that you cannot be tagged in photos without uour permission and uour posts shared to people you do not want - Do not accept friend requests from people you do not know or do not know well - · Speak to people that you are friends with on Facebook and tell them what you want and block people who are not willing to meet your requests - · Logout every time you access social media and do not share your passwords with anyone.
+- Switch off any location settings in your phone, iPad or any other device that you use to photograph, make calls or send messages. - Ensure your privacy settings are set appropriately on Facebook so that you cannot be tagged in photos without your permission and your posts shared to people you do not want. - Do not accept friend requests from people you do not know or do not know well. - Speak to people you are friends with on Facebook and tell them what you want and block people who are not willing to meet your requests. - Logout every time you access social media and do not share your passwords with anyone.
 Change your passwords regularly.